tamediadigital/hiring-challenges/devops-challenge/Readme.md

 # Components:

-## Golang Webapp Container:

-You can write a simple App yourself and demonstrate some skills or just get a example app from the web, e.g. https://github.com/golang/example/blob/master/outyet/main.go.
-You can also use any other more complex go app if you want (e.g. influxdb or gogs).
+## Simple Webapp:

+Find some example of hello world http app on the internet, in any programming language.
+* Modify it to return message __"Hello Tamedia from @YourName"__!!!
+* Also modify it to work on port __11130__!!!

 ## build the webapp container.
+Create a Dockerfile that wraps the app.

-It is important that the container that the app is deployed within is as small and as secure as possible.
+It is important that the resulting container is as small and as secure as possible!
-The Container should not contain an OS.

 Automate the build and upload of the container.
-There are various free CI services which you can (ab-)use for that.
+There are various free CI services which you can use for that.
 Those services can then push the app to any container registry that is publicly usable from Kubernetes.

 ## TLS Offloading and Load Balancer